MystenLabs/deepbookv3/packages/deepbook/move-docs/pool.md

 Get the level2 bids or asks between price_low and price_high.
 Returns two vectors of u64
 The previous is a list of all valid prices
-The latter is the corresponding depth list
+The latter is the corresponding quantity at each level

 <pre><code><b>public</b>(<b>friend</b>) <b>fun</b> <a href="pool.md#0x0_pool_get_level2">get_level2</a>&lt;BaseAsset, QuoteAsset&gt;(self: &<a href="pool.md#0x0_pool_Pool">pool::Pool</a>&lt;BaseAsset, QuoteAsset&gt;, price_low: u64, price_high: u64, is_bid: bool): (<a href="dependencies/move-stdlib/vector.md#0x1_vector">vector</a>&lt;u64&gt;, <a href="dependencies/move-stdlib/vector.md#0x1_vector">vector</a>&lt;u64&gt;)